 - Adventure combo tour: All the hotels in the Rincon de la Vieja area have their own adventure park with activities like ziplining, waterfalls, horseback riding and hot springs with mud baths.

 - Relax.
-A couple of the hotels have spas.
+The hotels mentioned above all have spas, hot springs and mud baths.
 Spend your day in spa bliss before heading home.

 Day 14: Fly out

 And on day 14, you fly out of Liberia after a fun 2 weeks!
-Rincon de la Vieja to Liberia Airport is about 30 minutes.
-Remember to get there 2 hours before your flight.
+Rincon de la Vieja to Guanacaste Airport is about 30 minutes.
+Remember to get there 2-3 hours before your flight and with plenty of time to return your rental car.

 We hope this itinerary was helpful for your trip planning!